marijnh/Eloquent-JavaScript/17_canvas.md

 transformation ((state))s.
 When you call `save`, the current state is pushed onto the stack, and when you call `restore`, the state on top of the stack is taken off and used as the context's current transformation.
-You can call `resetTransform` to fully reset the transformation.
+You can also call `resetTransform` to fully reset the transformation.

 {{index "branching recursion", "fractal example", recursion}}